 3. Passive Activity Limitations - Internal Revenue Code section 469 limits the deduction of certain losses.
 The rules apply to partners who are individuals, estates, trusts, closely held corporations, or personal service corporations and have a passive activity loss for the taxable year.
 Passive activities include trade or business activities in which you didn't materially participate and rental activities, as defined in the federal regulations.
-Rental real estate activities in which you materially participated are not passive activities if you meet certain eligibility requirements.
+Rental real estate activities if you meet certain eligibility requirements.
 The partnership will identify separately each activity that may be passive to you.
 You must determine whether your losses are limited by the passive activity rules.